 Legend, Silhouette and Shadow are produced in Canada as "Nigel Foster Kayaks" by Seaward kayaks.
 You can learn more about them at www.fosterkayaks.com.

-The Silva compass fits neatly into the protective recess ahead of the front hatch.
+The Brunton compass fits neatly into the protective recess ahead of the front hatch.
 In this position it is easy to read from the cockpit without the paddler moving their eyes far below the horizon; an important consideration in rough seas and on long crossings.
-(In N.America the model is sold as the Brunton Watersports marine dash mount compass 70P)
+(The model is sold as the Brunton Watersports marine dash mount compass 70P)

 The bow of a Vyneck with the recessed compass mounted ahead of the front hatch.